ReproNim/coco2019-training/presentations/containers/exercises/exercises.md

 layout: false

-- installing a datalad repository and downloading one T1w file (if you are using the ReproNim VM, you should use `section2` conda environment)
+- installing a datalad repository and downloading one T1w file

+(if you are using the ReproNim VM, you should use `section2` conda environment -- `source activate section2`)
 ```bash
 mkdir data
 cd data